Tag: ty cobb

 1917 Hartford Poli’s Baseball Club

-New York Bloomer Girls take on Hartford Poli’s, 1917.
+New York Bloomer Girls play against the Hartford Poli’s, 1917.

-1918 Hartford Poli’s Baseball Club with Babe Ruth (back row, third from right).
+Hartford Poli’s Baseball Club with Babe Ruth (back row, third from right), 1918.

-Then Ruth and the Poli’s opposed the Fisk Red Tops of Chicopee, Massachusetts.
-On Sunday, September 15, 1918, while Ruth pitched and battied third in Hartford.
-He recorded two hits, including a double off of the “Bull Durham” tobacco sign on the center field wall.
-Ruth threw a complete game shutout, allowed four hits and led the Poli’s to victory.
-Another Red Sox teammate, Sam Agnew played catcher for the Poli’s and drove in the game’s only run, beating another Red Sox counterpart, Dutch Leonard, who guest starred on the mound for the Red Tops.
-Ruth entertained a Hartford crowd of more than 5,000, and earned $350 for his appearance.
+Ruth and the Poli’s faced off against the Fisk Red Tops of Chicopee, Massachusetts, on Sunday, September 15, 1918.
+Ruth pitched and batted third in a stellar performance.
+He recorded two hits, including a double that ricocheted off the “Bull Durham” tobacco sign in center field.
+On the mound, he dominated with a complete-game shutout, allowing four hits.
+The Poli’s edged out the Red Tops 1-0, thanks to Ruth’s Red Sox teammate, catcher Sam Agnew, who drove in the game’s only run.
+Opposing them was another Red Sox star, Dutch Leonard, tossing for the Red Tops.
+The Red Sox players dazzled over 5,000 spectators at Wethersfield Avenue Grounds, and Ruth earned $350 for his appearance.

 Bill Kopf, Shortstop, Hartford Poli’s, 1918.